sahil505/nodeitup/readme.md

 -prototyping
  - you can add functions to objects from outside the object as well, to any object whatsoever.
  - you can add properties to objects from outside the object.

+-object-factory
+ - an object that creates other objects or that returns objects.
+ - this is used to avoid sharing of objects in different modules.
+ - each module can now have their own custom objects by using object-factory.